Betta fish are known for their beauty. They’re often seen swimming in the water or hiding out of sight among plants and other decorations in tanks.

 Some people use mirrors as a betta toy.
 The concept behind the mirror is to flare up your betta fish by making him think that another one could invade his territory!

 I don’t recommend using them because that sounds pretty stressful for these little guys isn’t it?
-So instead of angering them (which might stress out even more), try something else like floating plants or getting creative with decor pieces in general.
+So instead of angering them (which might stress them out even more), try something else like floating plants or getting creative with decor pieces in general.

 Why Position is so important!

 Do you want to know what your betta fish’s different positions and movements mean?
 Well, I’ve got you covered!
 The way they sit on their bottom in the tank can give great insight.
 Here are just a few signs that may help point towards illness or another issue.

 You should be concerned about Betta fish lying on the bottom of the tank, breathing heavily.
 In other words, you have to take the necessary actions to alleviate the symptoms.